expede/teaching-fp/workshops/code-and-coffee/2015-03-20/retro.md

 - Several participants didn't grasp recursion before we moved on
 - More advanced participants started asking deeper questions
   - Pushed me to move faster, or skip sections
-- Some attendeed got stuck on the lack of argument brackets
+- Some attendees got stuck on the lack of argument brackets

 ## The Ugly
 - _Waaaaaaaaaaay_ too much information for 45 minutes